FOREX-Dollar recoils as Fed douses hawkish bets

 By Tom Westbrook

-SINGAPORE, May 5 (Reuters) - The dollar was nursing its sharpest fall in more than a month on Thursday after the U.S. Federal Reserve raised its benchmark interest rate by 50 basis points but poured cold water on the idea that even larger rises could lie ahead.
+SINGAPORE, May 5 (Reuters) - The dollar fell against Asian currencies on Thursday and was nursing its sharpest fall in more than a month against majors after the U.S. Federal Reserve raised interest rates but poured cold water on the idea that even larger rises could lie ahead.

-The U.S dollar index =USD toppled from a five-year high and fell 0.9% overnight to 102.450.
-Antipodean currencies surged, especially the Aussie dollar, which enjoyed its biggest one-day percentage gain in over a decade as investors dialled back bets on the Fed staying ahead of Australia's central bank.
+Antipodean currencies surged the most, especially the Aussie dollar, which hung on to gains it made on Wednesday when it enjoyed its biggest one-day rise in over a decade as investors dialled back bets on outsized U.S. interest rate hikes.
+AUD/

+The dollar index =USD toppled from near a two-decade high and fell 0.9% to 102.450 in the wake of the Fed decision.
+It hovered through an Asia session thinned by a holiday in Japan.

-The euro EUR=EBS rose nearly 1% and last bought $1.0606.
-The yen JPY=EBS fought its way back to the stronger side of 130 per dollar for the first time in a week, last trading at 129.26.
+The euro EUR=EBS rose nearly 1% and steadied at $1.0613 in Asia.
+The yen JPY=EBS fought its way back to the stronger side of 130 per dollar for the first time in a week, last trading at 129.31.

-Sterling GBP=D3 rose more than 1% to $1.2605 and swaps markets are fully pricing a 25 bp hike from the Bank of England later in the day.
+Sterling GBP=D3 rose more than 1% to $1.2637 on Wednesday but it was under pressure at $1.2548 in Asia ahead of a Bank of England (BoE) meeting where traders have fully priced a 25 basis point rate hike.
 BOEWATCH

+"We expect the BoE to strike a dovish tone in its communications because of the potential negative impacts of the energy price shock on the UK economy," said Commonwealth Bank of Australia analyst Kristina Clifton.

-The Fed hike was the largest since 2000 as policymakers urgently tried to tamp down inflation.
-But at the press conference afterwards Chair Jerome Powell said Fed members aren't actively considering 75-basis-point moves in the future.
+The Fed's 50 basis point hike was the largest since 2000 as policymakers urgently tried to tamp down inflation.
+But Chair Jerome Powell told reporters afterward that Fed members aren't actively considering 75-bp moves in the future.

 Fed funds futures 0#FF: rallied to take some of the edge from markets' aggressive outlook on U.S. rates, though a further 200 bps of hikes remain priced in for the rest of the year.